Poisoning Prompt-Guided Sampling in Video Large Language Models: Background and Related Work

+\textbf{Ranking and Retrieval Attacks.} Attacks on ranked selection are the closest precedent, where adversarial ranking demotes a candidate through ranking inequalities~\cite{zhou2020ranking}, QAIR optimizes a top-$k$ set-overlap loss for image retrieval~\cite{li2021qair}, and jamming inserts a blocker document that is itself retrieved and makes the generator refuse~\cite{shafran2025jamming}, the mirror image of our goal since it adds an item to a ranked set where we remove one.
+We share the objective yet cannot borrow the machinery, because an attacker who never observes the benign carrier cannot evaluate top-$N$ membership while optimizing, which is why \Cref{eq:rsl_loss} substitutes a mean-relevance surrogate that one perturbation must satisfy for every frame at once.

-\textbf{Poisoning Attacks.} Research on \VideoLLMs has so far emphasized performance improvements, leaving poisoning risks underexplored. \citep{cao2025failures} revealed three design flaws, sparse uniform sampling, token under-sampling, and modality fusion imbalance that cause UFS- and SSS-based \VideoLLMs to overlook harmful content even when it is explicitly embedded in manipulated videos.
-In contrast, we shift the focus to the safety implications of frame selection, examining whether the advanced prompt-guided sampling methods, such as DKS \citep{cheng2025vilamp}, AKS \citep{tang2025aks}, and FRAG \citep{huang2025frag}, remain vulnerable to poisoning attacks.
+\textbf{Poisoning Attacks on VideoLLMs.} Work on \VideoLLMs has emphasized capability over safety, leaving poisoning risks underexplored. \citet{cao2026failures} identify three design flaws, namely sparse uniform sampling, token under-sampling, and modality fusion imbalance, that cause UFS- and SSS-based systems to overlook harmful content even when it is plainly embedded.
+We move the question to the sampling stage those systems lack, and ask whether the more advanced samplers that were built to fix it are themselves poisonable by the very uploads that they rank.